microbiome/OMA/10_manipulation.md

 ## names(7): Kingdom Phylum Class Order Family Genus Species
 ```

-If you want to split the data based on other variable than taxonomy rank, use
+If you want to split the data based on another variable than taxonomic rank, use
 `splitOn`.
 It works for row-wise and column-wise splitting.